Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

 Large apartment complexes or high rise apartments are the single most common housing type in Miami Beach, accounting for 82.80% of the city's housing units.
 Other types of housing that are prevalent in Miami Beach include single-family detached homes ( 9.72%), duplexes, homes converted to apartments or other small apartment buildings ( 5.70%), and a few row houses and other attached homes ( 1.54%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 People in Miami Beach primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Miami Beach has a mixture of owner-occupied and renter-occupied housing.